sailpoint-oss/golang-sdk/api_v3/docs/ReviewableEntitlementAccount.md

 `func (o *ReviewableEntitlementAccount) UnsetModified()`

 UnsetModified ensures that no value is present for Modified, not even an explicit nil
+### GetActivityInsights

+`func (o *ReviewableEntitlementAccount) GetActivityInsights() ActivityInsights`

+GetActivityInsights returns the ActivityInsights field if non-nil, zero value otherwise.

+### GetActivityInsightsOk

+`func (o *ReviewableEntitlementAccount) GetActivityInsightsOk() (*ActivityInsights, bool)`

+GetActivityInsightsOk returns a tuple with the ActivityInsights field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetActivityInsights

+`func (o *ReviewableEntitlementAccount) SetActivityInsights(v ActivityInsights)`

+SetActivityInsights sets ActivityInsights field to given value.

+### HasActivityInsights

+`func (o *ReviewableEntitlementAccount) HasActivityInsights() bool`

+HasActivityInsights returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)